andrewbridge/Musical-Review/reviews/Week 1 - Pixies - Bossanova.md

 ## Fred said:

-"I found a lot of the album to be quite forgettable.
-There are great individual tracks in there, for sure, but it never builds up a head of steam."
+"I found a lot of Bossanova to be quite forgettable.
+There is a handful of good tracks, but the album as a whole fails to build up a head of steam.
+It isn't bad by any means, though, and certainly merits a listen."

 6/10